 How do I Become an Electrical Engineer?

-What education is needed to be an Electrical Engineer?
+Education needed to be an Electrical Engineer:

 Where Electrical Engineers Work